What to Do if You Have an Allergic Reaction to Meth

 - A feeling of things crawling under the skin, which leads to excessive scratching and sores

 Addiction to methamphetamine can take a stronghold on a person, especially due to the physical changes to the brain during addiction.
 Even with a desire to stop using, it can be tough to go at it alone.
 Thankfully, there are treatment options to overcome the physical and mental aspects of addiction to meth.

-Methamphetamine treatment programs aim to improve the life and behavior of the addict by teaching new coping skills and preventing future substance abuse.
+Methamphetamine treatment programs in LA aim to improve the life and behavior of the addict by teaching new coping skills and preventing future substance abuse.
 A good treatment program will focus on the root cause of addiction, which is unique to each person.
 The root cause can be mental health disorders and trauma for many.
 Through various forms of therapy, clients can work through these underlying issues and express emotions in a safe environment.